 This will require robust data architectures, data models, and data services focused on making information available for exchange, while also focusing on data accuracy and quality.
 In addition, data integration services will need to be available to provide the mechanics behind a FHIR-based exchange of information.

-IQVIA’s Healthcare Center of Excellence (CoE) provides consulting services to guide your organization into the next generation of health information exchange from enterprise information management strategies, data quality initiatives through data integration services and testing.
-The Healthcare CoE has the depth and knowledge to assist in standing up the new TEFCA health information exchanges that will bring new levels of interoperability to the industry.
+IQVIA’s Healthcare Technology practices provide consulting services to guide your organization into the next generation of health information exchange from enterprise information management strategies, data quality initiatives through data integration services and testing.
+We have the depth and knowledge to assist in standing up the new TEFCA health information exchanges that will bring new levels of interoperability to the industry.

-The CoE has staff who attend the TEFCA oversight and implementation meetings and are actively monitoring the progress.
+The Healthcare Technology staff attend the TEFCA oversight and implementation meetings and are actively monitoring the progress.

-To learn more about the IQVIA Healthcare Center of Excellence Strategic Planning & Digital Health practice, please reach out to Ted Marsh, vice president, strategic planning & digital health.
+To learn more about the IQVIA’s Healthcare Technology Strategic Planning & Digital Health practice, please reach out to Ted Marsh, vice president, strategic planning & digital health.